Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Summary and discussion

 An additional difficulty arises with real data because they show strong weekday and holiday effects.
 We have chosen to remove these effects and to smooth the data before running our MCMC algorithm.
 In future work, one might try to incorporate this step also in the MCMC algorithm, but one would have to find plausible assumptions on a time-varying delay distribution which models also holiday effects and slow changes in weekday effects.

 In our examples, the credible intervals near the end of a period typically change substantially as new observations become available.
 Often they do not even overlap.
 This might be due to model deficiencies and/or the inadequacy of the chosen prior for the reproduction numbers.
 Future research can investigate how to obtain more stable credible intervals, for instance with a data-dependent choice of the hyperparameter $\tau$ such as cross-validation or with a more complex prior.
+Future research can also analyze how various forms of misspecification affect the model and the estimates considered in this article.

 Our MCMC algorithm can be adapted to many different extensions of the underlying model.
 For instance, when the number of detected cases are stratified by age or geographical units, we could also stratify the incidences and reproduction numbers in the same way.
 But then we would have to make assumptions how the different strata interact in the dynamics.
 A different extension could try to estimate also a time-varying probability of undetected infections, using the observed percentage of negative test results or data on the abundance of the virus in sewage plants.
 Such extensions are beyond the scope of this article.
 In any case, comparing the results based on more complex and detailed models with those based on simpler assumptions as ours is of interest and can provide additional insights.